open-traffic-generator/openapiart/README.md

 - bundles individual yaml files into a single file
 - post process x- extensions
 - validates the bundled openapi.yaml file
-- creates an enhanced ux python file containing all the classes generated from the bundled openapi.yaml file
+- generates enhanced ux python classes from the bundled openapi.yaml file
+- creates a single combined python file for all generated and common classes
 > This python package DOES NOT create a python package for the generated artifacts.